 Project applications which include costs for co-operation partners in developing countries are evaluated according to the standard criteria that apply for the respective funding program.
 The participation of co-operation partners must be scientifically relevant to the project.
 Due to legal provisions, FWF cannot finance costs that aim at providing development aid or infrastructure in the partner country.

 All costs that are applied for co-operations with developing countries must be stated separately in the application and included in the category "other costs".
+The possibility of a financial transfer to the developing country has to be clarified with the research institution in advance.
 It is possible to apply for personnel costs in developing countries.
 For these costs, however, local salary levels should be applied for instead of FWF standard rates.
 Please note that personnel costs for employment contracts must be administered by a research institution in the partner country.

 Research co-operations with partners from countries that do not fall in the above mentioned categories can be included in accordance with the application guidelines for the respective funding program.